The Help You Need On The Road To Citizenship

 At Dempsey Law, we are not like every other law firm handling adoptions and immigration law.
 We focus our practice on these specific areas to better serve our clients.

 To learn more about our firm, our lawyers and staff, and how we can help you, call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248.
-You can also reach us via email by completing our online contact form (There is a $50 consult fee).
+You can also complete our online contact form.